-Effective August 31, 2020, the minimum full-time salary equivalent rate for Employees on the Flint campus shall increase by 3.0%.
+Effective August 28, 2023, the minimum full-time salary equivalent rate for Employees on the Flint campus shall increase by 9.3%.

-Effective August 30, 2021, the minimum full-time salary equivalent rate for Employees on the Flint campus shall increase by 3.0% percent.
+Effective August 26, 2024, the minimum full-time salary equivalent rate for Employees on the Flint campus shall increase by 9.3% percent.

-Effective upon the Academic Year 2022 start date as determined by the University, the minimum full-time salary equivalent rate for Employees on the Flint campus shall increase by 3.0% percent.
+Effective upon the Academic Year 2025 start date as determined by the University, the minimum full-time salary equivalent rate for Employees on the Flint campus shall increase to equal the minimum salary equivalent to the Dearborn campus for the Academic year 2025.

-Section E. Adjustments to the Minimum Full-Time Equivalent Salary Rate on the Dearborn Campus
+Section E. Adjustments to the Minimum Full- Time Equivalent Salary Rate on the Dearborn Campus increase by 3.5%.

-Effective September 1, 2020 the minimum full-time salary equivalent rate for Employees on the Dearborn campus shall increase by 3.0%.
+Effective August 28, 2023, the minimum full-time salary equivalent rate for Employees on the Dearborn campus shall increase by 3.5%

-Effective September 1, 2021 the minimum full-time salary equivalent rate for Employees on the Dearborn campus shall increase by 3.4%.
+Effective August 26, 2024, the minimum full- time salary equivalent rate for Employees on the Dearborn campus shall

-Effective September 1, 2022 the minimum full-time salary equivalent rate for Employees on the Dearborn campus shall increase by 3.7%.
+Effective upon the Academic Year 2025 start date as determined by the University, the minimum fulltime salary equivalent rate for Employees on the Dearborn campus shall increase by 3.5%.